 This section is about the individual you are reporting.
 Please provide as much information as possible.

-Name of Individual you are reporting (First & Last):
+Name of Individual you are reporting (First & Last): (optional)

-Gender:
+Gender of the individual you are reporting: (optional)

-^O Male
+O Male

-[©] Female
+Female

+Non-binary

+Transgender

+Cisgender

+Prefer not to answer

-Address:
+Address: (optional)

 Street Address City State / Province / Region

 City, State required

-Position(s) this individual holds or held:
+Position(s) this individual holds or held: (optional)

 Head Coach/Instructor Assistant Coach Employee Volunteer Other/Not sure

-Organizaton where individual works and/or volunteers or worked/volunteered previously:
+Organization where individual works and/or volunteers or worked/volunteered previously: (optional)

 Incident Information

 This section asks questions about the incident or incidents you are reporting.
 Please provide as much specific information as you are able.

-Type of Offense (i.e. what happened?):

-Where did the incident or incidents take place?
-(City, State and any other available location information)
+Type of Offense (i.e. what happened?): (optional) Where did the incident or incidents take place?
+(City, State and any other available location information) (optional) Please Describe what happened: (Including Who, What, When, Where) (optional) Victim Information This section is for information about the victim or victims.

-→

-Please Describe what happened: (Including Who, What, When, Where)

-→

-Victim Information

-This section is for information about the victim or victims.
 If you are the victim and wish to remain anonymous, you may do so.
 In that case, please enter only your age, city, state, and member organizations affiliation.

-Name:

-Age (or approximate age):
+Name: (optional) Age (or approximate age): (optional)

-rige (or approximate age).

-Chapter/Organizational Affiliation (if any):
+Member Organization/Other Organizational Affiliation (if any): (optional)

-Contact phone number (Note, if this person is under 18, please provide contact information for his/her parent or guardian):